Frequent CMAQ Questions

 The CMAQ OCEAN file is used by the CCTM to define surf zone and open ocean grid cells in the calculation of sea salt emissions.
 The file contains two variables: OPEN, and SURF.
 The OPEN variable defines open ocean cells.
 It represents the fraction of an ocean grid cell's area that is further than 50 m from the shoreline.
 The SURF variable defines surf zone cells.
 It represents the fraction of an ocean grid cell's area that is within 50m of the shore, not including bays and inlets.

 The biggest issue for generating an OCEAN file outside of North America is the surf zone Shapefile.
 This file needs to be created for each new region of the world where CMAQ is being applied.
 There is no standardized process for creating this Shapefile.
-Basically you have to mask the locations in the Shapefile within 50m of the land boundary as the surf zone by assigning the attribute Type = 3 to these areas on the map.
+Users need to mask the locations in the Shapefile within 50m of the land boundary as the surf zone by assigning the attribute Type = 3 to these areas on the map.
 See the North American Shapefile as an example.

 For step-by-step instructions, see the CMAQ tutorial on Creating an OCEAN File.
 A list of available CMAQ Tutorials is provided on the CMAQ Documentation page.